frenck/spook/README.md

 # Disclaimer

-At this point, I guess it goes without saying that this integration is not affiliated with, endorsed or recommended by with Home Assistant project.
+At this point, I guess it goes without saying that this integration is not affiliated with, endorsed or recommended by Home Assistant project.

 **It is not supported by the Home Assistant project.**

-If you experience issue with this integration, or as a result of this integration, please go cry a lot on your own. _#sorrynotsorry_
+If you experience issues with this integration, or as a result of this integration, please go cry a lot on your own. _#sorrynotsorry_

 # License